top of page

 Standard is 21".
 For tight small bathrooms, 18–20" deep vanities give back valuable floor space without sacrificing usable counter area.
 Avoid going below 18" > under-counter storage gets impractical.

 Browse design plans built specifically for small and compact bathrooms.
-Every tile, fixture, finish, and dimension already coordinated.
-Your contractor will thank you.
+Every tile, fixture, finish, and vanity size has already been coordinated into a complete designer-approved look.

 bottom of page